 5. Choose the glossy or matte finish.
 I’ve owned both, and I like the glossy finish the best, as I feel like the glossy version doesn’t “bloom” as much as the matte version.
 (See below for explanation.)
 But it’s a personal preference, for sure.

 6. Realize that your boots will likely acquire a white, powdery film at some point.
 But don’t worry.
 It’s normal.
 It’s called “blooming,” and it’s high-quality rubber’s way of defending itself against the elements.
-To restore your boots to their original finish, you can use Hunter’s Rubber Boot Buffer Spray or–my favorite–a dab of olive oil on a paper towel.
+To restore your boots to their original finish, you can use Hunter’s Rubber Boot Buffer Spray (currently sold out everywhere) or–my favorite–a dab of olive oil on a paper towel.
 (Rub it on your boots, and it’ll leave ’em looking brand new.
 Just use sparingly.)

 7. Consider the packable “Tour” version if you’re on-the-go often.
 I go through the dilemma nearly every time I’m about to board a plane (unless we’re going somewhere tropical): Should I bring my Hunters?
 The answer is almost always no, as they’re really rough to lug around when it’s not raining.
 But on a couple of occasions, I’ve been completely miserable as a result of that thinking.
 (Ten days of rain in Ireland will do that do you.
 WHAT WAS I THINKING?!)
-Anyway, the “Tour” version is nearly identical to the Original boots, as they’re only a half inch shorter in the shaft and an inch wider in calf circumference–and just as durable.
+Anyway, the “Tour” version is nearly identical to the Original tall boots (currently sold out everywhere), as they’re only a half inch shorter in the shaft and an inch wider in calf circumference–and just as durable.
 (Frankly, the only reason I don’t own them is because I had a gift certificate to a store that carried the Original boots.)
 But they roll up, and are much lighter!
 They also come with a little drawstring bag for packing.
 (Watch a video of the magic here!)
 They come in matte, too.

 WOMEN’S vs. KIDS’

 9. Consider the kids’ version–$75 compared to $148!
 If you wear a size 7.5 or smaller, you’re one of the lucky ladies eligible to save mucho monies by going with the kids’ boots.
 (So many fun colors, too!)
 On an adult, they’ll look like a cross between the Tall and Short versions, depending on how tall you are.
 (The shaft is 12 inches high, compared to the Tall’s 16 inches and the Short’s 10 inches.
 And the calf circumference is 14.5 inches, compared to the Tall’s–and Short’s–15 inches.)
 But for $75, woo-hoo!
-They come in matte and silver, too.
+They come in matte and rainbow, too.
 Make sure to select “Big Kids,” and see the above size chart.

 10. Realize that Hunters aren’t winter boots.
 Like, really realize that.
 I’ve been known to slip ’em on in the dead of winter for a quick walk around the block with Noodle, or to take the garbage out.
 But Hunter wellies are not warm, and I’ve paid the price way too many times when I forgot that little fact due to pretty Pinterest photos.
 They’re fall/spring boots, even if you pair them with the socks.

 (Looking for true winter boots?
 I hope not, at this point.
 But try Sorel if you are.
 Warmest boots ever.
 And check Sorel’s website if Nordstrom is sold out.
 Their inventory usually lasts a bit longer.)
+I’m also a big fan of chelsea boots, find some here.

 12. Buy from a retailer that provides free shipping and free returns, because the above is a lot to take in.
 My favorite is Nordstrom!